BenjaminLam9838/LiAirCell_HumidityControl/README.md

 Communication with the Arduino is done with Firmata.
 The ```LAC_firmata.ino``` file must be uploaded to an Arduino and connected to the Flask server using the webapp.
 Click on the sensor in the Flow Diagram to bring up the connection settings:
 ![image](https://github.com/user-attachments/assets/c39bb345-d019-4eba-9cba-07edf16e6e1d)

-- Sensor Address: I2C address of the sensor (default 0x28)
+- Sensor Address: I2C address of the sensor

 _How the Firmata protocol works:_
 The python server makes a sysex request with the same command ID as the I2C address of the sensor.
 The Arduino then queries the sensor at that address for humidity/temperature data and echoes that back to the server as two floats.